How will the 2023-24 program be affected by COVID-19?

 Career development will be a part of this year’s training, in which TAP will help its trainees build a portfolio of work and explore other avenues of work in the arts education field.
-Usually, CWP hosts the Arts in Education Job Fair each spring.
-Plans for the 2022 Arts in Education Job Fair are still pending.
+Community Word Project (CWP) hosts the Arts in Education Job Fair in partnership with The NYC Arts in Education Roundtable.

 Also, TAP has gone green and put our end of the year anthology online in order to promote our graduates as Teaching Artists.
 Many of our graduates post the anthology as a part of their resume, and numerous arts-in-education partners have been using it to get an in-depth view of our artists.
 You may view previous anthologies here.

-Who is eligible to participate in the spring TAP session?
+Who is eligible to participate in TAP sessions?

 Does the training prepare me to be a certified teacher in NYC public schools?

 No. The Teaching Artist Project (TAP) is designed as professional development to prepare artists to work as Teaching Artists, not classroom teachers or certified arts specialists (cluster teachers).

 What if I’ve applied in the past and not been offered a spot?

 Every year, we are only able to offer a select number of spots in the training and many qualified individuals apply.
 We make every effort to give special consideration to individuals who reapply.
 Please note on your application that you have previously applied.